The Terro-human History Project

 In the aftermath of the Third World War, America made territorical claims in Antartica and began to establish settlements for refugees from Terran Federation areas of atomic devastation in the Northern Hemisphere, beginning with its own Antarctic stations in the Ross Archipelago and at the McMurdo Dry Valleys oases ("McMurdo redoubt"), at the Cape Hallett oasis ("Essex redoubt"), at the Windmill Islands oasis ("Yorktown redoubt"), in the Palmer Archipelago ("Yellowstone redoubt"), at the Larsemann Hills oasis ("Sequoia redoubt"), at the Stillwell Hills oasis ("Franklin redoubt") and at a former Japanese station in the Flatvaer Islands ("Mayflower redoubt").
 (Existing research stations on Antarctic ice shelves — Ellsworth and Little America — or in the Antarctic interior — Amundsen-Scott and Byrd — were not expanded into settlements for refugees.)

-Finally, America also laid claims to Antarctic stations established by members of the Ibero-American Confederation and other non-aligned nations, including Argentine stations on Laurie Island ("Everglades redoubt"), in the Palmer Archipelago ("Lexington redoubt"), on the Sanavirón Peninsula ("Blackfoot redoubt"), in the Debenham Islands ("Iroquois redoubt"), on the Trinity Peninsula ("Hancock redoubt"), on King George Island ("Erie redoubt"), on Livingston Island ("Cherokee redoubt"), on Seymour Island ("Superior redoubt"), on Joinville Island ("Missouri redoubt"), on the Foca Nunataks ("Zion redoubt") and at Cierva Cove ("Mississippi redoubt"); Australian stations at the Holme Bay oasis ("Navajo redoubt") and at the Vestfold Hills oasis ("Valley Forge redoubt"); Chilean stations on Greenwich Island ("Colorado redoubt"), on King George Island ("Cheyenne redoubt" and "Columbia redoubt"), on Robert Island ("Comanche redoubt"), on the Trinity Peninsula ("Dakota redoubt") and at Waterboat Point ("Randolph redoubt"); and a New Zealand station in the Ross Archipelago ("Kiowa redoubt").
+Finally, America also laid claims to Antarctic claims made by non-aligned nations, seizing Argentine stations on Laurie Island ("Everglades redoubt"), in the Palmer Archipelago ("Lexington redoubt"), on the Sanavirón Peninsula ("Blackfoot redoubt"), in the Debenham Islands ("Iroquois redoubt"), on the Trinity Peninsula ("Hancock redoubt"), on King George Island ("Erie redoubt"), on Livingston Island ("Cherokee redoubt"), on Seymour Island ("Superior redoubt"), on Joinville Island ("Missouri redoubt"), on the Foca Nunataks ("Zion redoubt") and at Cierva Cove ("Mississippi redoubt"); Australian stations at the Holme Bay oasis ("Navajo redoubt") and at the Vestfold Hills oasis ("Valley Forge redoubt"); Chilean stations on Greenwich Island ("Colorado redoubt"), on King George Island ("Cheyenne redoubt" and "Columbia redoubt"), on Robert Island ("Comanche redoubt"), on the Trinity Peninsula ("Dakota redoubt") and at Waterboat Point ("Randolph redoubt"); and a New Zealand station in the Ross Archipelago ("Kiowa redoubt").
 (Non-aligned nation research stations on Antarctic ice shelves — Belgrano — or which had been damaged by volcanic eruptions — Aguirre — were also claimed by America but not expanded into settlements for refugees and therefore abandoned.)

 Those former Eastern Bloc nations and subject territories not absorbed by the Terran Federation were absorbed by the World Commonwealth in the period between the Third and Fourth World Wars.
 (See Table 8.)